Summary

 The Peugeot e-208 has received very positive reviews from most of the UK motoring media.
 It has also won several awards – mostly shared with its combustion-engined siblings – including the prestigious European Car of the Year award in 2020.
 As with the regular 208, there has been considerable praise for its design and interior quality.

-A facelifted version of the Peugeot 208 range, including the e-208, is due to arrive in the UK before the end of 2023.
+A facelifted version of the Peugeot 208 range, including the e-208, arrived in the UK in late 2023.

 e-208 highlights